 Traditionally, retail and business have a lot of processes before the launching of a certain product.
 One of the major processes is the process of dealing with the middlemen.

-Direct to Consumer is a channel through which you can gain great insights and make predictions.
-Direct to Consumer is a model that allows the business entity to sell its products directly to the consumer, cancelling out the various middlemen.
-Direct to Consumer brands are usually online stores, but some of the D2C stores have launched a limited number of physical retail shops.
+Direct to Consumer e-Commerce is a channel through which you can gain great insights and make predictions.
+Direct to Consumer e-Commerce is a model that allows the business entity to sell its products directly to the consumer, cancelling out the various middlemen.
+Direct to Consumer e-Commerce brands are usually online stores, but some of the D2C stores have launched a limited number of physical retail shops.

 This sounds incredible, both for consumers and the entities, but it increases the load on the business.
 But, it also maximizes one of the biggest aims of the business: Profit.
 When well planned and strategized, it can work with ease and be an effective way of doing business.